PM Narendra Modi (film)

-PM Narendra Modi is a 2019 Hindi-language propaganda film.
+PM Narendra Modi is a 2019 Indian Hindi-language propaganda film.
 It was directed by Omung Kumar, written by Anirudh Chawla and Vivek Oberoi, and produced under the banner of Legend Studios.
 The film is a hagiography of Narendra Modi, the prime minister of India since 2014.
 Its original release schedule on the opening day of the 2019 Indian general election caused significant backlash, leading to the film being banned by the Election Commission of India (ECI) for the duration of the general election.
-It was only released after the election's conclusion, receiving overwhelmingly negative reviews by critics.
+It was only released after the election's conclusion, receiving overwhelmingly negative reviews from critics.

 Plot

-Narendra Modi begins his life as a poor tea seller.
-He leaves his home at a young age to become a Sanyasi in the Himalayas.
-After his journey, he returns to Gujarat and joins the Rashtriya Swayamsevak Sangh (RSS).
-After fighting against the State of Emergency by prime minister Indira Gandhi, Modi is assigned to the Bharatiya Janata Party (BJP) by the RSS in 1980.
+Narendra Modi begins life as a poor tea seller before leaving home at a young age to become a Sannyasi in the Himalayas.
+He later returns to Gujarat and joins the Rashtriya Swayamsevak Sangh (RSS).
+After opposing the State of Emergency imposed by prime minister Indira Gandhi, the RSS assigns Modi to the Bharatiya Janata Party (BJP) in 1980.

-Modi is portrayed as struggling with on-the-ground works in many areas of Gujarat yet working hard to help people and gain their support.
-The BJP wins the 1998 Gujarat Legislative Assembly election and Keshubhai Patel becomes the state's chief minister.
-Modi is subsequently transferred to New Delhi for groundwork.
-He returns to Gujarat from Delhi in 2001, just a month before the events of the 2001 Gujarat earthquake.
-He replaces Patel from his position and is chosen as the chief ministerial candidate for the next Gujarat Legislative Assembly election.
+Modi struggles with grassroots work across Gujarat but works tirelessly to help people and win their support.
+After the BJP wins the 1998 Gujarat Legislative Assembly election, Keshubhai Patel becomes chief minister.
+Modi is transferred to New Delhi for organisational work, but returns to Gujarat in 2001, shortly before the 2001 Gujarat earthquake.
+He replaces Patel as chief minister and is selected as the BJP's candidate for the next Gujarat Legislative Assembly election.

-The 2002 Gujarat violence is portrayed as an attempt to destabilise his government, shortly before Modi wins the 2002 Gujarat Legislative Assembly election.
-The United States, among other countries, denying him visa entry following the violence is portrayed as a conspiracy in covert alignment with the political opposition.
-The film ends with Modi leading the BJP to a victory in the 2014 Indian general election and being elected as the prime minister.
+The 2002 Gujarat violence is portrayed as an attempt to destabilise Modi's government, shortly before he wins the 2002 Gujarat Legislative Assembly election.
+The film portrays the United States and other countries' denial of visa entry to Modi following the violence as a conspiracy covertly aligned with the political opposition.
+The film concludes with Modi leading the BJP to victory in the 2014 Indian general election and being elected prime minister.